Post-Olympics, spotlight shifts to Qatar 2022 World Cup

 |

-DOHA, Qatar (AFP) — The focus of the sporting world shifts to the 2022 World Cup in Qatar following the Tokyo Olympics, with lingering questions over COVID safety and human rights.
+DOHA, Qatar (AFP) — The focus of the sporting world shifts to the 2022 World Cup in Qatar following the Tokyo Olympics, with lingering questions over COVID-19 safety precautions and human rights.

-Unlike the Games, which played out to a backdrop of surging case numbers in Tokyo and without spectators to limit viral transmission, organisers of the November 18-December 21, 2022, football tournament insist it will be played in full stadiums.
+Unlike the Games, which played out to a backdrop of surging case numbers in Tokyo and without spectators to limit viral transmission, organisers of the November 18 to December 21, 2022 football tournament insist it will be played in full stadiums.

 “Whatever happens I expect we'll have fans, including foreigners, in the stadiums,” said Danyel Reiche, an associate professor at Georgetown University in Qatar.